Kacktide/Discord-Bot-Website-Template/README.md

 Built with HTML, CSS & Javascript!

-# 10 Stars = Commands Page with search!
+# 10 Stars = Commands Page with search! and 100% responsiveness

 # Includes:
 > Mordern Design